chadmcrowell/killercoda-scenarios/cka/taints-tolerations/intro.md

 ### Welcome !

-In this scenario, we'll learn how to upgrade the Kubernetes control plane components using kubeadm
+In this scenario, we'll learn how to apply a toleration to a pod, in order to match a taint on the node

 **ENJOY!**